Cory Sandhagen: 2023

 Sandhagen was scheduled to face Marlon Vera on February 18, 2023, at UFC Fight Night 219.
 However, the bout was rebooked for UFC on ESPN 43 on March 25.
 Sandhagen won the fight via split decision.
 Though one judge scored the bout for Vera, 24 out of 24 media outlets scored the bout for Sandhagen.

 Sandhagen was scheduled to face Umar Nurmagomedov on August 5, 2023 at UFC on ESPN 50 in Nashville, Tennessee.
 However, Nurmagomedov withdrew from the event mid-July due to shoulder injury, and was replaced by Rob Font in a catchweight bout of 140 pounds.
 Sandhagen won the fight via unanimous decision despite tearing his right triceps during the first round.

 2024

 Sandhagen faced Umar Nurmagomedov on August 3, 2024, at UFC on ABC: Sandhagen vs. Nurmagomedov in a bantamweight title eliminator.
 He lost the fight by unanimous decision.

 2025

 Sandhagen faced former two-time UFC Flyweight Champion Deiveson Figueiredo in the main event on May 3, 2025 at UFC on ESPN 67.
 He won the fight by technical knockout in the second round after Figueiredo suffered a knee injury.
 This fight earned him another Performance of the Night award.

 Sandhagen competed for the UFC Bantamweight Championship against current champion Merab Dvalishvili on October 4, 2025 at UFC 320.
 He lost the fight by unanimous decision.

+2026

+Sandhagen faced Mario Bautista in a rematch on July 11, 2026 at UFC 329.
+He lost the fight by unanimous decision.